ananthakumaran/u/README.md

 *structure*
 object is defined using { key: specForValue, ... }
-array is defined using
+tuple is defined using
-['array', specForValueAtIndexZero, specForValueAtIndexOne, ...]
+['tuple', specForValueAtIndexZero, specForValueAtIndexOne, ...]

 *domain*
 domain is defined using [domainName, arg1, arg2, ...]